 This subject describes the skills and knowledge required to identify, research and apply industry specific ICT technologies to ensure that the quality of the entire business process is maintained at the highest level possible, and customers issues can be appropriately addressed.
 (This subject is an ICT Help Desk specific subject that replaces the general Product Knowledge subject and includes that unit).

 Learn the skills and knowledge required to remotely support the resolution of ICT technical enquiries.
 The skills addressed include the techniques to record, prioritise and escalate client support requests received by your IT Help Desk, and the effective use of multiple information systems to troubleshoot and record your actions.
+You need to be employed in a relevant role to undertake this subject.

 Learn how to investigate the technical support needed and provide advice to the customer on their software, hardware or network problem.
 This Help Desk subject also looks at the ways you can develop your first-level remote help desk support skills to offer the highest level of support possible.
+You need to be employed in a relevant role to undertake this subject.

 Quality Education at a Fair Price